Yonkers at a glance

 Settlements

-We identified 1 publicly reported settlement that resulted in policy changes.
+We identified 2 publicly reported settlements that resulted in policy changes and $50,000.00 in monetary compensation to victims.